phklive/one-click-miden/README.md

 ## License

 This script is open-source and available under the MIT [License](./LICENSE).
-Feel free to modify and distribute it as per the license terms.